galasa-dev/galasa.dev/src/markdown-pages/docs/blogs/galasa-blog-template.md

 ---
 path: "/hub/blog/category/sample-post"
 title: "Blog: Title of Blog Post"
-Author - Will Yates
+Author:  Will Yates
-23 May 2022
+Date: 23 May 2022
 ---

 Short description of blog